affinidi/affinidi-demo-browser-app/README.md

 # Affinidi Demo Browser App powered by [Affinidi SDK](https://github.com/affinityproject/affinidi-core-sdk)

 This is a react application that has a basic UI with some of the functionalities that [Affinidi SDK](https://github.com/affinityproject/affinidi-core-sdk) offers.
-You can use app this to play around with some of the functionalities offered in the Affinidi SDK and eventually enable SSI for your own application.
+You can use this app to play around with some of the functionalities offered in the Affinidi SDK and eventually enable SSI for your own application(s).

 ## Installation